jesse-prpic/Jesse_Prpic_T2_A1-A/README.md

 ## Question Ten
 ### Describe the integrity aspects of the relational database model.
 Your description should include information about the types of data integrity and how they can be enforced in a relational database.
+Overtime data can become complex and messy, it is important that this data maintains accuracy, consistency and most importantly the integrity of the data.
+Integrity of the relational database model is to implement measured to prevent loss, corruption or unauthorized access to information, this can be done through two different types of data integrity; physical and logical (Yackel, 2023).

+It has been mentioned that protecting data to maintain its accuracy is important, however it is also important to note this also means the physical integirty of the data - whether that is physical files or data storage.
+Physical integrity involves the aim to protect the data from being compromised by power outages and natural disasters.
+Where physical is the tangible data, logical integirty can be defined by the protection from hacking or even human error; this concept comes in four main different formats; Entity, Referential, Domain and User-Defined integrity (Fortinet, n.d.).

 ## Question Eleven
 ### Describe the manipulative aspects of the relational database model.
 Your description should include information about the ways in which data is manipulated (added, removed, changed, and retrieved) in a relational database.